 - They’ll also ask you about your psychological and medical history.

 - You’ll be given an inmate ID number.

 - All personal property will be taken from you and stored until you are discharged.

 - You will then be allowed to use the telephone so you can talk to family, friends, or bail bondsman.

-- If you are expected to be released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to wear a jail jumpsuit.
+- If you are expected to be released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to wear a jail jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help other people that get arrested to get through jail processing?